 If you heat your home with electric baseboards, or you have a heating system that runs off of propane or fuel oil, you should consider installing an air source heat pump (ASHP).
 Because the ASHP moves heat rather than generating it, they are often 2-3 times more efficient than conventional electric-heating systems and also much cheaper to operate than fuel-oil and propane systems.
 They are also more efficient than other types of air-conditioning systems, providing additional savings during the summer.

 Calculation in Completed Actions is actual savings which is updated monthly.

-ENERGY STAR® certified dryers use about 20 percent less energy than conventional models without sacrificing features or performance.
+ENERGY STAR® certified dishwashers use 25% less energy than conventional dishwashers.

 Heated or cooled air escaping through doors and windows wastes a lot of energy!
 Make sure windows are completely closed and limit the amount of time outside doors are open.
 Plug air leaks with caulking, sealant or weather stripping to save 10% or more on your energy bill.